Higher-order Functions

 ifexpression. - A loop parameter cannot be a function.

-See also In-place updates for details on how consumption interacts with higher-order functions.
+See also In-place Updates for details on how consumption interacts with higher-order functions.

 Function Arity and Partial Application